 For a long time, quantum mechanics could be treated as a black box.
 You had an atomic nucleus sitting their quietly, not really deviating from your classical intuition, and then some quantum magic would occur, and now you have several decay products flying away.
 The remoteness of the quantum effects themselves is what has enabled physicists to get away for so long using quantum mechanics without really understanding it.
-(Thereby enabling such monstrosities as the “Copenhagen interpretation” of quantum mechanics, and its unholy offspring “shut up and calculate.”) ...No, the Copenhagen interpretation.
+(Thereby enabling such monstrosities as the “Copenhagen interpretation” of quantum mechanics, and its unholy offspring “shut up and calculate.”) ...No, the Copenhagen interpretation is not a joke.
 It is a lot more coherent than the Many-worlds interpretation (MWI).

 The objection to Copenhagen is just that it’s completely incoherent.
 It imagines a distinct “classical” realm, doesn’t tell you what’s in that realm and what’s truly quantum, doesn’t explain when wave functions collapse, etc. The Born Rule isn’t “explained” at all — it’s just postulated.
 And the Uncertainty Principle is exactly the same in MWI as it is in Copenhagen, so I’m not sure what the distinction is there.